lambdamusic/openalex-hacks/README.md

 # OpenAlex hacks

-Notebooks and code snippets aimed at learning about / exploring the [OpenAlex](https://openalex.org/) datasets.
+Notebooks and code snippets aimed at learning about / exploring the OpenAlex datasets.

-See also [this website](https://lambdamusic.github.io/openalex-hacks) for example visualizations resulting from the code.
+First exploration at the moment focuses on Topics & Keywords.
+See also [this page](https://lambdamusic.github.io/openalex-hacks) for visualizations and other resources.

 ## Topics and Keywords

-The topics classification in OpenAlex consists of various thousand categories organised into a 4-level hierarchy.
+The topics classification in [OpenAlex](https://openalex.org/) consists of various thousand categories organised into a 4-level hierarchy.

 The gist of it is: